 Be aware that some stores sell discounted baked goods that might be cheaper to purchase than to make the same dessert at home.
 Also, one should not feel that they must have many of the same types of foods.
 For instance, if a person is making mashed potatoes for a meal, they shouldn’t feel that they must also make sweet potatoes.
 If an individual is serving turkey, they shouldn’t feel that they need to serve ham as well.
 Making a lot of extra food dishes can get quite expensive.
 Sometimes keeping everything simple can save a lot of money and time!

-You shouldn’t be tempted to spend every dollar at Black Friday or Cyber Monday sales.
-Yes, a person can get very good deals at these sales, but oftentimes there are limited quantities of the merchandise the store is offering.
+You shouldn’t be tempted to spend every dollar on Black Friday or Cyber Monday sales.
+Yes, you can get very good deals at these sales, but oftentimes there are limited quantities of the merchandise the store is offering.
 Just attending Black Friday sales can lead to overspending.
-A person might go to the sale planning on purchasing just one item and then end up buying multiple items just because they think they are getting great deals.
+You might go to the sale planning on purchasing just one item and then end up buying multiple items just because you think you’re getting great deals.
 An individual who is trying to save money should avoid such sales at all costs.
-Try starting a tradition of volunteering somewhere on Black Friday.
-Volunteering gives a person something worthwhile to do and keeps them away from all the sales.

-People who don’t have money to make their own Thanksgiving dinner can oftentimes find community centers, churches, restaurants, or other places that are hosting free dinners.
+People who don’t have enough money to make their own Thanksgiving dinner can oftentimes find community centers, churches, restaurants, or other local places that are hosting free dinners.
 If an individual knows that spending money to have a holiday dinner is going to be a financial burden, they should seek out free dinners in their community or ask a different family member to host this year.
-It is still cheaper for a person to create their own holiday meal than it is to have someone else make it for them in a restaurant.
-We hope you have a lovely and safe Thanksgiving this year!
+We hope you have a lovely and safe Thanksgiving!